My Green Tea Journey

-- Remove tea bags from paper and place in a large bowl.
+- Remove tea bags from the paper and place them in a large bowl.

-- Bring water to a rolling bowl and pour over tea bags.
+- Bring water to a rolling boil and pour it over the tea bags.

-- Cover bowl with lid and allow tea to steep for about 10 minutes.
+- Cover the bowl with a lid and allow the tea to steep for about 10 minutes.

 - Stir in Splenda.
-Cover pitcher and place tea in refrigerator.
+Cover the pitcher and place it in the refrigerator.

-- When tea is cool, add fruit juices and stir.
+- When the tea is cool, add fruit juices and stir.